UnitedHealth Premium® Program

 Premium Care Physician

-The physician meets the criteria for providing quality and cost-efficient care.
+- The physician meets the UnitedHealth Premium program quality and cost-efficient care criteria.

 Quality Care Physician

-The physician meets the criteria for providing quality care.
+- The physician meets the UnitedHealth Premium program quality care criteria but is not evaluated for cost-efficient care.

-The physician does not have enough claims data to be evaluated for quality, so the physician is not eligible for the cost-efficient care designation.
+- The physician does not have enough claims data for UnitedHealth premium program, so the physician is not eligible for the Premium Care physician designation; or

-The physician does not meet the criteria for providing quality care, so the physician is not eligible for the cost-efficient care designation.
+- The physician does not meet the UnitedHealth Premium program quality criteria, so the physician is not eligible for a Premium designation.

 UnitedHealth Premium doctors: